-Asbestos is not limited to insulation and fireproofing in the oil and gas industry, though.
-It was also used throughout the machinery and equipment used to drill, transport, and refine oil and gas.
+Asbestos is not limited to insulation and fireproofing in the oil and gas industry.
+It was also used in machinery and equipment to drill, transport, and refine oil and gas.
 Gaskets, brakes, sealants, and other components in machinery and equipment contain asbestos.

 The EPA designated it as a Superfund site because of toxic materials, including friable asbestos.
-Cleanup efforts began in the early 2000s, but as late as 2011, asbestos was still being found and removed.
+Cleanup began in the early 2000s, but as late as 2011, asbestos was still being found and removed.

 Another Superfund site in the state is the former Fourth Street Refinery in Oklahoma City.
 The abandoned facility was contaminated with asbestos and other toxic materials, and cleanup concluded in 2008.
-The site had been determined to have contaminated ground water and to have put the over 20,000 nearby residents at risk of asbestos exposure.
+The site had contaminated groundwater and put 20,000 nearby residents at risk of asbestos exposure.